manonworld/manon/README.md

 A step before browsing the backend is:

-edit your /etc/hosts file using any editor and add the following entry to the end of the file:
+edit your /etc/hosts or Windows or MacOS hosts file using any editor and add the following entry to the end of the file:

 ``` 127.0.0.1   testdomain.wip ```